NUCLEARxDYNAMO/Comfy-Zizu/README.md

 # **Comfy-Zizu**
 ### by NUCLEARxDYNAMO for Spicetify.
 ### Credit to @NYRIA and in collab with @Juiceboxx.
+### This is a recolor of the popular theme Comfy by NYRIA.
-### Also, many thanks to Cheesburgur and CharlieS for helping with the project.
+### Also, many thanks to Cheeseburgur and CharlieS for helping with the project.

 ---
 ![Preview](https://github.com/ShaunakPemmaraju/Comfy-Zizu/blob/main/preview-of-main)